NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

 ## Import the GPU Mortgage Example Notebook
-Import the example [notebook](../demo/gpu-mortgage_accelerated.ipynb) from the repo into your workspace, then open the notebook. odify the first cell to point to your workspace, and download a larger dataset if needed.
+Import the example [notebook](../demo/gpu-mortgage_accelerated.ipynb) from the repo into your workspace, then open the notebook.
+Modify the first cell to point to your workspace, and download a larger dataset if needed.
 You can find the links to the datasets at [docs.rapids.ai](https://docs.rapids.ai/datasets/mortgage-data).

 ```bash
 %sh